This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Have you ever made low carb crispy baked zucchini fries?
 If you haven’t… oh my gosh, you need to.
 They are a much healthier alternative when you’re craving French fries.

 Maybe I’m a bit biased about how excited I am about these Parmesan zucchini fries, but I’m pretty sure it’s more than the fact that I’ve been missing “real food” over this past week.
-The reason for that is, my husband and I just got back from a wonderful beach retreat in Punta Cana, Dominican Republic.
+My husband and I just got back from a wonderful beach retreat.
 It felt amazing to just relax!
 The food was quite good, but as is usually the case in a primarily buffet setting, it was extremely bland to account for varying palates.

 For the reason of food alone, I admit I was a bit excited to get back.
 Who knew one could miss even the basics so much?
 Seriously, it’s like they don’t even put salt and pepper on anything.
 Needless to say, sprinkling them on food after it’s done cooking is not even remotely the same.
 Not to mention other spices.

 My spice rack was a nice, warm welcome back home.

 The other thing I missed?
 Parmesan cheese!
 For some reason the only cheeses they had were bland and mushy.
 Who wants that?
 I knew I had to immediately incorporate a rich Parmesan into a new oven baked zucchini fries recipe.

 Carbs in Zucchini Fries

 I have to admit, I had another motive for making baked Parmesan zucchini fries.
 I was craving something that felt like junk food, but was still healthy.